SRJPE/jpe-butte-edi/data-raw/metadata/methods.md

 ## Trap equipment

-The traps used were an 8-foot Rotary Screw Trap (RST) and a Diversion Screen Trap (DST).
+* A single 8-foot diameter rotary screw trap (RST)
+* Diversion screen trap (DST)

 ## Current trap location

-The current trap location is at the Parrott-Phelan Diversion Dam (Butte Creek near Chico).
+* Parrot-Phelan Diversion Dam on Butte Creek near Chico, California.

 ## Monitoring schedule

-October-June
+* October through June
-Continuously trapping except under high flows and unsafe working conditions, and traps were serviced daily within a 24-hour period, more if needed due to high debris amounts or fish catch.
+* Continuously trapping except under high flows and unsafe working conditions
+* Serviced daily within a 24-hour period, more if needed due to high debris amounts or fish catch

 ## Daily environmental data

-Daily environmental data collected were water temperature (Celsius) and flow (Cubic Feet per Second).
+* Water temperature (Celsius)
+* Flow (cubic feet per second)

 ## Fish measurements
+* Chinook salmon: 50 randomly selected
+* Steelhead: first 10

-Fork length measurements to nearest mm taken for Chinook (50 randomly selected), Steelhead (first 10), and non-salmonids (first 10; total length).
+Fork length measurements are taken to the nearest mm.

 ## Fish counts

-All fish not measured are plus counted by hand.
-If juvenile salmon are highly abundant, a simple weight count method is used to count Chinook in increments of 500-1,000 or more to speed up processing.
+* All fish not measured are plus counted by hand
+* If juvenile Chinook salmon are highly abundant, a simple weight count method is used to count fish in increments of 500-1,000 or more to speed up processing.

 ## Trap efficiency trials

-Natural origin Chinook captured in RST and DST are the source of released fish.
-Trap efficiency trials were conducted once weekly December-May across variable flow and environmental conditions as catch totals allow.
-A minimum of 3 consecutive days of fishing after the release date is required for a release to be included in analysis.
-Mortality between the release point and the trap is assumed to be negligible.
-Release site approximately 1 mile upstream of trapping site.
+* Natural origin juvenile Chinook salmon captured in the RST and DST are the source of released fish.
+* Frequency of once per week from December to May across variable flow and environmental conditions as catch totals allow.
+* A minimum of three consecutive days of fishing after the release date is required for a release to be included in analyses.
+* Mortality between the release point and the trap is assumed to be negligible.
+* Release site located approximately 1 mile upstream of the trapping site.

 ## Trap efficiency mark

-Fish are marked with Bismarck brown Y (BBY) whole body stain.
+* Fish are marked with Bismarck Brown Y (BBY) whole body stain.